 Yes.
-The award of mineral rights for oil and gas exploitation is subject to a specific and comprehensive set of rules.
-The most relevant legal statute in this respect is the petroleum activities law (approved by Law 10/04 of 12 November 2004).
+The award of mineral rights for oil and gas exploitation is subject to a specific and comprehensive statutory framework.
+The most relevant legal statute in this respect is the Petroleum Activities Law (approved by Law 10/04, of 12 November 2004).